 The Government of Alberta aims to lower annual methane emissions by 45 per cent by 2025.
-The Government of Alberta enacted the Methane Emission Reduction Regulation (the "Alberta Methane Regulations") on January 1, 2020, and the AER simultaneously released an updated edition of Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting ("Directive 060").
-The release of the updated Directive 060 complements a previously released update to Directive 017: Measurement Requirements for Oil and Gas Operations that took effect in December 2018.
-In November 2020, the Government of Canada and the Government of Alberta announced an equivalency agreement regarding the reduction of methane emissions such that the Federal Methane Regulations will not apply in Alberta.
+The Government of Alberta enacted the Methane Emission Reduction Regulation on January 1, 2020, and in November 2020, the Government of Canada and the Government of Alberta announced an equivalency agreement regarding the reduction of methane emissions such that the Federal Methane Regulations will not apply in Alberta.

 In August 2016, the Government of British Columbia launched its Climate Leadership Plan, which aims to reduce British Columbia's net annual emissions by up to 25 million tonnes below current forecasts by 2050 and recommit the province to achieving its target of reducing emissions by 80 per cent below 2007 levels by 2050.
 British Columbia was also the first Canadian province to implement a revenue-neutral fuel charge.
-The fuel charge is currently set at \$45 per tonne of CO2e.
-The charge will increase to \$50 per tonne of CO2e on April 1, 2022 and will continue to increase in line with the GGPPA minimum charge.
+The fuel charge is currently set at \$65 per tonne of CO2e, and will continue to increase in line with the GGPPA minimum charge.
 Federal carbon pricing mechanisms are not currently in force in British Columbia, as the province's programs currently meet or exceed the federal benchmark stringency requirements.

-In January 2016, the Greenhouse Gas Industrial Reporting and Control Act (the "GGIRCA") came into effect, which streamlined the regulatory process for large emitting facilities.
+In January 2016, the Greenhouse Gas Industrial Reporting and Control Act (the "GGIRCA") came into effect, which streamlined the regulatory process for large-emitting facilities.
 The GGIRCA sets out various performance standards for different industrial sectors and provides for emissions offsets through the purchase of credits or through emission offsetting projects.

-In December 2018, the Government of British Columbia announced an updated clean energy plan, "CleanBC", which seeks to ensure that British Columbia achieves 75 per cent of its GHG emissions reduction target by 2030.
+In December 2018, the Government of British Columbia announced an updated Clean Energy Plan, "CleanBC", which seeks to ensure that British Columbia achieves 75 per cent of its GHG emissions reduction target by 2030.
 The CleanBC plan includes a number of strategies targeting the industrial, transportation, construction, and waste sectors of the British Columbia economy.
 Key initiatives include: (i) increasing the generation of electricity from clean and renewable energy sources; (ii) imposing a 15 per cent renewable content requirement in natural gas by 2030; (iii) requiring fuel suppliers to reduce the carbon intensity of diesel and gasoline by 20 per cent by 2030; (iv) investing in the electrification of crude oil and natural gas production; (v) reducing 45 per cent of methane emissions associated with natural gas production; and (vi) incentivizing the adoption of zero-emissions vehicles.
+Complementing its CleanBC plan, on March 26, 2021, the Government of British Columbia announced a number of sector-specific emissions reduction targets, established with reference to 2007 emissions levels, that it aims to achieve by 2030, including reduction targets of 27 to 32 per cent for the transportation sector, 38 to 43 per cent for industry, and 33 to 38 per cent for crude oil and natural gas.

 The Government of British Columbia established the CleanBC Industry Fund in 2019 to support clean industry development in the province.
-The fund uses a portion of carbon tax revenue paid by large emitters to invest in projects aimed at reducing greenhouse gas emissions.
+The fund uses a portion of carbon tax revenue paid by large emitters to invest in projects aimed at reducing GHG emissions.
 In March 2021, the Government of British Columbia temporarily increased the provincial share of funding to up to 90 per cent of project costs with a cap of \$25 million per project.
-As of November 2021, the CleanBC Industry Fund had invested \$43 million in 32 projects across the province.
+In 2021, the CleanBC Industry Fund invested \$83.5 million in 32 emissions performance projects across British Columbia.